etendosoftware/docs/docs/developer-guide/etendo-rx/how-to-guides/how-to-give-public-access-to-rx-apache.md

-## Technical Guide for Public Access to Etendo RX Edge Service with Apache2 SSL Proxy

 This guide offers a comprehensive approach to making the Etendo RX Edge Service publicly accessible while ensuring secure communication through SSL encryption.
 The process involves using Apache2, a popular web server software, as a reverse proxy.
 This setup not only facilitates public access but also adds an extra layer of security by encrypting data transfer between clients and the server.

 ### Prerequisites